jtdaugherty/brick/docs/guide.rst

    counterThread chan = do
        Brick.BChan.writeBChan chan $ Counter 1

+Bounded Channels
+****************

-A ``BChan`` can hold a limited number of items beyond which addition of new items will block.
-Here, after we first add 10 items but they are not yet processed (by the event handler), adding another item would block.
+A ``BChan``, or *bounded channel*, can hold a limited number of items before attempts to write new items will block.
+In the call to ``newBChan`` above, the created channel has a capacity of 10 items.
-Imposing a limit on the capacity of a ``BChan`` is for consistency with the reality of machines with finite memory.
-It also automatically provides flow control on the production of custom events -- if the event handler cannot process them fast enough, the producer of the custom events will be throttled.
-Thus, the capacity chosen should be large enough to buffer occasional spikes in event handling latency without inadvertently blocking the custom event producer.
-On the other hand, if the capacity is unnecessarily large, memory is wasted when the event handler simply cannot keep up with the event producer.
-If the event handler is simply too slow, increasing the capacity will not solve the problem.
+Use of a bounded channel ensures that if the program cannot process events quickly enough then there is a limit to how much memory will be used to store unprocessed events.
+Thus the chosen capacity should be large enough to buffer occasional spikes in event handling latency without inadvertently blocking custom event producers.
+Each application will have its own performance characteristics that determine the best bound for the event channel.
+In general, consider the performance of your event handler when choosing the channel capacity and design event producers so that they can block if the channel is full.

 Starting up: appStartEvent
 **************************